softdevteam/rustgc_paper_experiment/README.md

 This will ensure all dependencies are installed, build the different variants of Alloy needed for the experiments, and then run them.
 It will output the results in the following two top-level directories:

-    - `results`: the raw data from the experiments.
+- `results` the raw data from the experiments.
 Includes perf data, memory traces, and Alloy metrics for each iteration.
-    - `plots`: the various plots and tables as seen in the paper.
+- `plots` the various plots and tables as seen in the paper.
 These are `.ltx` and `.pdf` files.

 You can examine the data in `plots` individually, or you can rebuild our paper with the data from your run by first downloading the paper source: